cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.3.5 (2019-04-16) =
+* Products that are on back-order will now have the availability status "out of stock" whereas previously they were shown as being "on stock"

+= 5.3.4 (2019-04-15) =
+* Fixed a bug in the category mapping for level-3 categories.
+When those categories were mapped to a Google category they did not show in the product feed.
+This has been fixed now.

+= 5.3.3 (2019-04-14) =
+* General clean-up of code
+* Changed batch size for product feeds over 50.000 products

 = 5.3.2 (2019-04-11) =
 * Fixed a bug in filters for product tags